aidenpike/spell-code/README.md

 The visuals would likely be made through react or pygame, with some sort of on-click event to fire the spell.

 ## Structure
-A spell in spells.json would be set up like this:
+A spell would be set up like this in JSON:
 ```
 {
-    spell_name (string): {
+    spell_name {
         "visual": {
             "color": string (hex code)
         },